insillion/bonzah/api/07 Date Change Endorsement.md

 This endpoint allows the creation of a new endorsement (modification) of a policy to change its start and end dates.

-\*Please note - Postponing the start date is allowed, however bringing the start date forward is not supported at this time.
+**\*Please note** - Postponing the start date is allowed, however bringing the start date forward is not supported at this time.

 For scenarios where there is no change in the net policy duration - No aditional premium / refund is calculated, and the shift in dates is accepted without any approval.

-When there is an extension in the number of days, the "10.
-Endorsement Payment" API request must be called to confirm the collection of the additional premium.
+When there is an **extension** in the number of days, the "**10\.
+Endorsement Payment**" API request must be called to confirm the collection of the additional premium.

 In the instance where a refund amount is calculated (Reduction in policy duration / Cancelation of policy). the modification/cancelation request is then sent to Bonzah for approval.
 Once approved, the refund value is reinstated in the Rental's credit limit.

-The status of the endorsement once submitted for approval can be received via the "12.
-Endorsement Pending" API request.
+The status of the endorsement once submitted for approval can be received via the **"12.
+Endorsement Pending"** API request.

+The list of all completed endorsement via **"13.
+List of Endorsements"** API request.

 For all scenarios, the customer will receive appropriate communication/confirmation via mail (pri_email_address)

 **Request Body**

-- endorsement_id (string, optional): The ID of the endorsement.

-- eproposal_id (string, optional): The ID of the e-proposal.
+- `endorsement_id` (string, Required): Leave blank for a new request.
+(The endorsement ID will be created automatically).

+- `eproposal_id` (string, Required): Leave blank for a new request.
+(The e-proposal ID will be generated automatically).

-- policy_id (string, Required): The ID of the policy.
+- `policy_id` (string, Required): The ID of the policy.

-- policy_start_date (string, Required): The start date of the policy.
+- `policy_start_date` (string, Required): The start date of the policy.
 (MM/DD/YYYY HH:mm:ss) UTC time

-- policy_end_date (string, Required): The end date of the policy.
+- `policy_end_date` (string, Required): The end date of the policy.
 (MM/DD/YYYY HH:mm:ss) UTC time

-- endorsement_remarks (string, optional): Any remarks related to the endorsement.
+- `endorsement_remarks` (string, optional): Any remarks related to the endorsement.

-- endo_source (String , Required ) Source of the request (Ex: API)
+- `endo_source` (String , Required ) Source of the request (Ex: API)

-- finalize (integer, Required): Indicates whether the endorsement is to be finalized.
+- `finalize` (integer, Required): Indicates whether the endorsement is to be finalized.
 Once finalized the endorsement can not be modified.
 Tag value should pass "1".
-As of now "0" will not allow.
+"0" (or any other value) is not an accepted value.

 **Response**